OpenRailAssociation/osrd-website/content/docs/explanation/models/data-models-full-example/index.en.md

 </font>

 All objects so far contributed to track topology (shape).
-Topology would be enough for trains to navigate the network, but not enough to do so safely. to ensure safety, two systems collaborate:
+Topology would be enough for trains to navigate the network, but not enough to do so safely.
+To ensure safety, two systems collaborate:

 * Interlocking ensures trains are allowed to move forward
 * Signaling is the mean by which interlocking communicates with the train